Spevak21/easytrack/README.md

 # EasyTrack

-**EasyTrack** is a lightweight time and project management web app built with React, styled-components, and Redux.
+**EasyTrack** is a lightweight time and project management desktop web app built with React, styled-components, and Redux.
 It runs entirely in the browser and stores all data using `localStorage`.

 ---